bigcabalworks/bcm-coding-guidelines/index.md

 ---

 This guide is your loyal sidekick.
-It’s here to make your work easier, your code cleaner, and your team happier.
+It’s here to make your work easier, your code cleaner, and our team happier.
 So test everything, avoid jQuery like it’s an ex, and don’t forget—checkboxes in PR templates are sacred.
-Never, ever make this guide shorter.
+Always keep this guide in mind.
 Happy coding!